cseanburns/journal-issues/manuscript.md

 a print-based workflow,
-by publishing articles "online first" and then later in a journal issue, then this problem would not exist.
+by publishing articles "online first" and then later in a journal issue, then this versioning problem would not exist.
-It could stop mimicking a print-based workflow by ceasing to version their articles based on when they become available online, as online first articles,
+The journal could stop mimicking a print-based workflow by ceasing to version their articles based on when they become available online, as online first articles,